Get to know St. Matthew's University at an upcoming event!

 How to Excel at Your Medical School Interview

-How to Study Anatomy in Medical School: Top Tips for Success
+How to Study Anatomy in Medical School: A Complete Guide

 Discover how to approach the study of anatomy and develop successful learning habits that will help you master this crucial medical subject.

-One of the most important things that aspiring physicians will need to do during their time in medical school is to learn anatomy.
+One of the most important things that aspiring physicians will need to do during their time in a 4-year MD program is learn anatomy.
 It is one of the most complex and difficult subjects to master, however, with the right approach, it can be achieved.

 Below, we will share some tips that will help you study anatomy effectively and highlight why it’s such an important part of medical studies.